Gordon999/Pi-MP3_Player/README.md

 New features.

 - CD sets, eg 2 CDs, can be treated as 1 album.
 Ensure the albums are named the same except for the last character eg.
-  'The Best of CD1' and 'The Best of CD2'.
+  'The Best of - CD1' and 'The Best of - CD2'.
 When 'Album Play' is clicked it will play both as 1 album.
-  Creating a .m3u by clicking 'Album to .m3u' will also include both.
+  Creating a .m3u by clicking 'ADD Album to .m3u' will also include both.

 - SLEEP.
 Selecting SLEEP during Album Play will initially set the album time, subsequent clicks will set a time in 15 minutes steps.